🕒 LIMITED TIME OFFER: 25% OFF your base fee for 3 months Save Now

-Category: Construction | By Cristina Johnson | 5 minute read | Updated Aug 1, 2023
+Category: Construction | By ClockShark | 7 minute read | Updated May 28, 2024

 These calculations help you determine how much you need to allocate in your budget for labor expenses.
 Understanding labor costs is essential for accurately forecasting and managing your business's financial health.

-For example, the cost of labor to run machinery is variable, based on how much you use it.
+For example, the cost of labor to run machinery is variable based on how much you use it.
 You can increase or decrease variable labor costs by increasing or decreasing the use of that machine.
 Conversely, fixed labor costs might include set fees for long-term contracts, such as scheduled maintenance for the machine.

 The base rate of labor costs is the amount each employee is paid per hour.
-If you have a small crew of a laborer, a framer, and a team lead, you would calculate their collective hourly pay rate as your base rate for having that team on a job.
+If you have a small crew of a laborer, a framer, and a team lead, you will calculate their collective hourly pay rate as your base rate for having that team on a job.

 For example, if the laborer makes $15 an hour, the framer makes $25, and the team lead makes $40, your total base rate for one day will be $80 for each hour worked per day.